SherG/s2/blog/facebook-ads-roi.md

 But I want to mention an obvious point you should keep in mind when hiring a Facebook Ads professional.
 Anything can be done well or poorly and that includes Facebook campaigns.
 If you're not getting results you can choose another marketer.

 Do give your marketer adequate time.
 The campaign is occuring in a digital ecosystem of thousands of individuals responding to your ad's copy, creative, placement, format, landing page, and offer.
+The way the ad audience was configured may also need to be adjusted.

 When it comes to the free trial, opt for 4 weeks, not 2 weeks.
 The marketer will need to respond to results and calibrate the campaign as it goes along.

+And don't expect to see the totality of what's possible in the first 2-4 weeks.

 ## Summary